Chapter-wise Summary of Animal Farm | Long Summary

 Summary of Chapter 5:

-Mollie’s workload decreases as winter arrives.
+Mollie’s workload decreases as the winter season arrives.
 Clover ultimately discovers that one of Pilkington’s men is bribing Mollie to leave Animal Farm, and he gradually wins her trust.
 Mollie vanishes, and the pigeons report seeing her standing outside a pub, wearing one of the desired ribbons.
 The pigs gain more power on the farm by formulating all policy decisions and then presenting them to the animals, who must ratify them by a majority vote.
 Snowball and Napoleon continue to argue, most heated of which is over constructing a windmill on a knoll.
 Snowball supports the windmill, believing that it would eventually become a labor-saving technology; Napoleon opposes it, claiming that erecting the windmill will divert time and effort away from the more vital duty of providing food.
 They also differ about whether they should collect a gun arsenal or send out more pigeons to nearby farms to disseminate the word of the uprising (as Snowball considers).

 Finally, on the Sunday before the vote on the windmill plan, Napoleon summons nine vicious hounds, who chase Snowball off the land.
 Napoleon then declares an end to all disputes and establishes a slew of new laws for the farm.
 Three weeks after Snowball’s escape, Napoleon shocks everyone by announcing the construction of the windmill.
 He sends Squealer to the animals to explain that the windmill was Napoleon’s idea all along and that Snowball stole the ideas from him.